 After determining the basic child support obligation, you can use the worksheet to calculate adjustments for unreimbursed medical expenses, necessary child care, and payment of support arrearages.
 These items are pro-rated on the basis of the parents' "net disposable incomes"—the money they each have available to spend.

 Determining net disposable income requires first adding or subtracting from each parent's adjusted net income the current child support payment, and any social security dependency benefit.

-In some cases courts may order an amount different from the guideline amount (called a "deviation").
-A court might find that a deviation is fair if, for example, the child has extraordinary expenses related to education, special needs, or medical needs, or if one of the parents has extraordinary visitation expenses or unreimbursed medical, disability, or employment-related expenses.
+In some cases, judges may order an amount of child support that's different from the guideline amount (called a "deviation").
+A judge might find that a deviation is fair when:

 The guidelines include detailed information on calculating adjustments and deviations.
 A deviation may also be in order if the total child support award is more than 55% of the net income of the parent obligated to pay support.
-(Commission for Child Support Guidelines R.C.S.A. § 46b-215a-5c) Judges must explain their reasons for deviating from the support guidelines.
+(Conn.
+Agencies Regs. § 46b-215a-5c (2023).)

 Parents share physical custody if they each spend substantially more time with a child than the standard visitation schedule described above.
 There is no absolute number of days required—exactly equal time isn't necessary, only something approaching equal time.